petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/security/managing-antisamy.md

 An AntiSamy sanitizer is enabled by default in Liferay.
 This sanitizer prevents malicious JavaScript code from being injected into the system while still allowing users to utilize HTML and CSS.
 See [AntiSamy](https://learn.liferay.com/web/guest/w/dxp/installation-and-upgrades/securing-liferay/using-antisamy) to learn more.

+To prevent malicious activity, the IT department of Delectable Bonsai wants to prevent any JavaScript code from being placed in web content.
+See this in action below.

 ## Configuring AntiSamy

 By default, all JavaScript code is sanitized and prevented from being executed except for [fragments](https://learn.liferay.com/web/guest/w/dxp/site-building/creating-pages/page-fragments-and-widgets/using-fragments) and [web content](https://learn.liferay.com/web/guest/w/dxp/content-authoring-and-management/web-content).
 This is controlled by what is blacklisted and whitelisted in the configuration.
 Follow the steps below to see this in action.